 Practice with the following dataset.

 In this article, we demonstrate step by step depiction of creating an Autofill Form in Excel.
 However, users need to set up their data as an Excel Table before creating an Autofill Form.
 Hope this article clears your understanding and helps you to create an Autofill Form in Excel.
 Comment, if you have further inquiries or have anything to add.

-- Create an Excel Data Entry Form That Includes Checkboxes
+- How to Create an Excel Data Entry Form That Includes Checkboxes

-- How to Create an Order Form in Excel (with Useful Steps)
+- How to Create a Printable Form in Excel